kojix2/samtools-mruby/README.md

 ```

 - The `mruby` and `htslib` directories are submodules.
+  - If you cloned without `--recursive`, run `make init` before building.
   - [mruby-terminal-color](https://github.com/buty4649/mruby-terminal-color)
   - [mruby-regexp-pcre](https://github.com/iij/mruby-regexp-pcre)
 - `samtools` is based on the `mruby` branch of the kojix2 repository.